iltommi/qdb-documentation/source/reference/qdbd.rst

 Network distribution
 --------------------

-wrpmed distribution is peer-to-peer.
+qdbd distribution is peer-to-peer.
 This means:

     * The unavailability of one :term:`server` does not compromise the whole :term:`hive`
     * The memory load is automatically distributed amongst all instances within a :term:`hive`